Building Electrification Resources

 Many states & the ebike industry define e-bikes using a three-class system, defined largely by the type of electric motor control (pedal assist or throttle) and top assisted speed (20 or 28 mph).
 These limits control the maximum speed at which the motor will provide assistance to the rider.
 They are for safety on lanes and paths that are shared with non motorized bicycles, and in some cases. with pedestrians.
 A cyclist may still ride the bike faster under their own pedal power, subject to other local speed limits.

-This legislation has been adopted in almost 30 other states and gives e-bike riders consistency with similar rights and duties to that of traditional bike riders on most public roadways, including bike lanes and multi use paths.
+This legislation has been adopted in over 30 other states and gives e-bike riders consistency with similar rights and duties to that of traditional bike riders on most public roadways, including bike lanes and multi use paths.

 Check People For Bikes spreadsheet comparing state electric bicycle laws to learn about how your state may vary.